Code-Institute-Submissions/AdventureCall/testing/testing.md

 | Name check function form welcome screen wasn't working. | Re-wrote function.  suspect syntax error initally.
 | When enter key is pressed on welcome screen the game doesn't move to the next screen | Added event lister for enter to run the function to move the game on to the next stage when enter key is pressed.
 | When 1 option button is presented on screen from the answer options it does not show centrally | used javascript to remove the class causing this making sure it was reinstated at the start of the game again
-| When player offered to help roofer they are supposed to die but this takes them to the end screen | had to add + 1 to questionNodes array length as the picked answer function was was triggering the end screen.
+| When player offered to help roofer they are supposed to die but this takes them to the end screen | Had to add + 1 to questionNodes array length as the picked answer function was was triggering the end screen.